SebastianTitoWilke/german_nlp/README.md

 but, a warning, this Question-Answer-Machine is not ready and the machine creates a lot of errors depending on some of the possible sentences that exists in german!
 You can try to fix them all :D and, maybe, if you add syllogism as conclusions by a number of sentence please show me the result :(

-Do waht you like, feel free to change anything ...
+Do what you like, feel free to change anything ...

 mfg